NCFS: a brief history

 Seth Whidden was named Editor in 2014.
 The new editorship brought a number of changes and initiatives.
-NCFS moved the entirety of its book reviews online to the journal’s new web pages.
-The journal increased the maximum length of article submissions, began inviting proposals for special issues and dossiers, and commissionned projects that complement the journal's long tradition of publishing article-length essays: invited essays of nearly double the length of a traditional article, and Incipit, a series of dialogic texts in which colleagues debate a matter of primary concern to the field.
-These ventures were launched in volume forty-four (2015–16), along with annual compliations of related NCFS content in support of the text chosen each year for France’s agrégation exam.
+The journal moved the entirety of its book reviews online to its new web site.
+It increased the maximum length of article submissions, began inviting proposals for special issues and dossiers, and commissioned new projects that complement the journal's long tradition of publishing article-length essays: invited essays of nearly double the length of a traditional article, and Incipit, a series of dialogic texts in which colleagues debate a matter of primary concern to the field.
+These ventures were launched in volume forty-four (2015–16), along with annual compilations of related journal content in support of the text chosen each year for France’s agrégation de lettres modernes exam.
 In light of these efforts, in 2016 the Council of Editors of Learned Journals named Nineteenth-Century French Studies the recipient of its Phoenix Award for Significant Editorial Achievement.
 The journal capped off its first fifty years with a special issue devoted to the legacy of the Paris Commune, published in March 2021 to coincide with the event’s 150th anniversary.
 Most recently, Nineteenth-Century French Studies was an early adopter of the Project MUSE’s Subscribe to Open (S2O) Program, which opens access to the journal’s content without authors having to pay article processing charges.

 The journal's rich history is a testament to its enduring commitment to promoting the best scholarship in nineteenth-century French literature and related fields.